William Weipers: Life

 On his retirement Weipers devoted time to arboriculture but also played a role in the establishment of academic aquaculture, as chairman of the management committee of the Nuffield Institute of Aquaculture, at the University of Stirling.
-For this work he was awarded an honorary doctorate (LLD) by Stirling University in 1978.
+For this work he was awarded an honorary doctorate (LLD) by the University of Stirling in 1978.
 He was later awarded the honorary degree of Doctor of Veterinary Medicine and Surgery by his alma mater (1982).

 Weipers died on 15 December 1990 at the age of 86.

 Awards and honours

 Weipers was knighted by Queen Elizabeth II in 1966 for his services to Veterinary education.

 In 1973 he was presented with the Blaine award by the British Small Animal Veterinary Association at their sixteenth annual conference in London.

 Family

 In 1939 he married Mary MacLean, a Gaelic-speaking veterinary graduate from Barra who died in 1984.

 They had one daughter, Janet Weipers.